Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/Create_UAN_Boot_Images.md

     ncn-m001# cd ..
     ```

     The configuration parameters have been stored in a branch in the UAN git repository.
-The next phase of the process is initiates the Configuration Framework Service \(CFS\) to customize the image.
+The next phase of the process initiates the Configuration Framework Service \(CFS\) to customize the image.

     **CONFIGURE UAN IMAGES**